-- · Chemical analysis estimating a soil's ability to supply nutrients. - Provides baseline data on and interpretations of soil pH, nutrient levels, and organic matter content - Includes levels of soil's 3 primary macronutrients, nitrogen (N), phosphorus (P) and potassium, (K) and trace elements such as calcium (Ca) and magnesium (Mg) - Provides recommendations for adjusting soil pH and fertilizing
+What is a Soil Test?
+Chemical analysis estimating a soil's ability to supply nutrients.

+- Provides baseline data on and interpretations of soil pH, nutrient levels, and organic matter content - Includes levels of soil's primary macronutrients, phosphorus (P) and potassium, (K) and trace elements such as calcium (Ca) and magnesium (Mg) - Provides recommendations for adjusting soil pH and fertilizing including Nitrogen

-NOTE: Test vegetable garden soil, regardless of location, for Lead (Pb), desired levels are less than 400ppm in bare soils.
-(CDC has guidelines.)
+NOTE: UMD recommends testing soil for Lead (Pb) contamination.
+Desired levels are less than 400ppm in bare soils.
+See Resources for more information.